SciML/Catalyst.jl/docs/src/catalyst_applications/optimization_ode_param_fitting.md

 !!! note
 Here, a good exercise is to check the resulting parameter set and note that, while it creates a good fit to the data, it does not actually correspond to the original parameter set.
 [Identifiability](https://www.sciencedirect.com/science/article/pii/S1364815218307278) is a concept that studies how to deal with this problem.

-Say that we instead would like to use the [CMA Evolution Strategy](https://en.wikipedia.org/wiki/CMA-ES) method, as implemented by the [CMAEvolutionStrategy.jl](https://github.com/jbrea/CMAEvolutionStrategy.jl) package.
+Say that we instead would like to use the [Broyden–Fletcher–Goldfarb–Shannon](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) algorithm, as implemented by the [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) package.
 In this case we would run:
 ```@example diffeq_param_estim_1
-using OptimizationCMAEvolutionStrategy
+using OptimizationNLopt
-sol = solve(optprob, CMAEvolutionStrategyOpt())
+sol = solve(optprob, BFGS())
 nothing # hide
 ```